aahowel3/TSC_data/README.md

 TSC_deseq2_analysis_withpreDod - original differential expression - with batch effect control, functional annotation filteringcalls_dbsnp_tester_withsnpeff - functional version on hines edgeR_analysis.R - not actually in TSCdata folder - in main Documents folder

+Update with Sampath 7/13/21
+-we are including N029 – so 13 families plus N029 – there is a deletion in one copy of the TSC1 gene – from the 5’UTR to exon 21